This tool shows simulated views of selected observations planned for MESSENGER's first flyby of Mercury on

 - Each image is 1,024 picture elements (pixels) wide by 1,024 pixels high.
 This resolution (in meters per pixel or

 kilometers per pixel) is based upon the camera field of view and the distance from the spacecraft to the Mercury surface

 point at the center of the image.
-This resolution corresponds to the planned image - not to the actual image.

 - Sensor Footprint